samueladesoga/samblog/content/posts/is-product-management-tool-serving-or-hindering-the-scrum-team.md

 - measuring progress toward the Sprint Goal.
 - measuring progress toward the Product Goal.
 - Measuring the quality of the increments being produced for every PBI done.

-These are just examples and not an exhaustive list.
-Some Product Backlog Management tools provide these datapoints and are bundled with visualisations, others provide datapoints api that can easily be integrated with other tools.
+These are examples and not an exhaustive list of data points that a product backlog management tool should provide.
+Some Product Backlog Management tools provide these datapoints and are bundled with visualisations, while others provide datapoints api that can easily be integrated with other tools.

 The Scrum master has a responsibility to support the organisation in choosing the Product Management Tool that best support the Scrum team as the choice of the Product Backlog Management Tool has to direct correlation to the  Scrum Team's ability to inspect and adapt effectively.